noperator/panos-scanner/README.md

 ### Acknowledgements

-Thanks [@k4nfr3](https://github.com/k4nfr3) for providing updates to the version table.
+Thanks [@k4nfr3](https://github.com/k4nfr3) for providing updates to the version table, and for building in the option to print a URL for Palo Alto's security advisories page.

 ### See also